hbctraining/variant_analysis/lessons/automation_of_variant_calling.md

 #SBATCH -e bwa_alignment_normal_%j.err
 ```

 We will be creating a wrapper script at the end that launches all of our automated scripts.
 Our wrapper script will hold some variables for us so we don't need them all within this script anymore.
-Delete the following variable lines:
+Next, we can delete the following variable lines:

 ```
 # REMOVE THESE LINES